-UPDATED: Ah, football season.
+Ah, football season.
 That time of year where we spend as much of every Saturday and Sunday as possible inside, pressed into our couches, watching giants collide for our entertainment.
 It’s a glorious time indeed.
+But can we glean any divorce lessons from the gridiron?

-Sure, the game is just a game, but if we look closer, it’s also full of important lessons.
+Sure, the game is just a game, but if we look closer, it’s also full of important knowledge.
 That’s part of the appeal, sports represents so many things beyond the confines of the field.
-And some of these life lessons happen to translate well to divorce.
+And some of these life lessons happen to also be divorce lessons.

 Football and divorce share many similarities.
 You butt heads, often need professional referees to make sure everyone plays by the rules, and sometimes the underdog triumphs against great odds.
 This article highlights some of the more philosophical teachings the gridiron has to offer.